Lentil Patties

 Yes, these lentil patties are gluten-free.
 If you add any other ingredients, make sure to double-check that they are gluten-free as well.

-🍴 Similar recipes
+Similar recipes

 Lentil Patties With Lemon Tahini Dip.

-Quick & Easy Lentil Patties
+Easy Lentil Patties (with Lemon Tahini Dip)

 These bite-sized lentil patties are crispy on the outside yet soft and flavorful on the inside.
-Pair them with a side of garlicky lemon tahini dip, and we promise you'll be licking your fingers clean!
+Pair them with a side of garlicky lemon tahini dip, and you'll be licking your fingers clean!

-4.92 from 45 votes
+4.93 from 56 votes

 Prep Time 20 minutes